LorAutumn/nihon-cli/README.md

 Nihon CLI is designed to help users learn Japanese characters through interactive quiz sessions with timed intervals.
 The application uses a spaced repetition approach with 25-minute learning intervals to optimize retention.

-## Features (Planned)
+## Features

-- **Interactive Quiz Sessions**: Learn Hiragana and Katakana characters through randomized quizzes
+- **Interactive Quiz Sessions**: Learn Hiragana and Katakana characters through randomized quizzes.
+- **Visual Feedback**: Emojis provide instant feedback on your answers (✅ for correct, ❌ for incorrect).
-- **Automated Learning Intervals**: 25-minute standard intervals with 5-second test mode
+- **Automated Learning Intervals**: 25-minute standard intervals, configurable and with a 5-second test mode.
-- **Character Sets**: Support for Hiragana, Katakana, and mixed character sets
+- **Character Sets**: Support for Hiragana, Katakana, and mixed character sets.
+- **Configuration**: Customize behavior with a `config.json` file (`--no-sound`, notification types).
+- **Audio Notifications**: Sound alerts at the end of a learning interval.
+- **Notification Types**: Choose between different system notification styles.
-- **Simple CLI Interface**: Easy-to-use command-line interface
+- **Simple CLI Interface**: Easy-to-use command-line interface.
-- **No External Dependencies**: Uses only Python standard library
+- **No External Dependencies**: Uses only the Python standard library.

 ## Installation